devjoe1991/yourora-native/docs/video-tab-replacement-rationale.md

 ### **"Your Ora" Tab Psychology:**
 - "I need to check my progress" (urgency)
 - "This is about ME" (personal investment)
-- "Only YourOra has this" (unique value)
+- "Only Miha has this" (unique value)
 - **Result**: High engagement, strong retention

 ---